CALL FOR ENTRIES: Mobile Journalism Awards recognizes excellence in non-fiction storytelling produced by journalists with smartphones.

 - Films may include shots made with action cams or drones up to a maximum 25% of the total duration of the project.

-- The jury for each edition of the awards will be selected from a pool of international mobile journalism experts.
+- The jury for each edition of the awards will be selected from a pool of international visual journalism experts and award-winning documentary filmmakers.

 - All submissions must be original and not include any intellectual property protected by outside copyrights.